declan-wu/4ww3-project1/README.md

 Jennifer Cheng - 400118301 - chengj43
 Song Tao (Declan) Wu - 400132033 - wus92

+# NEW FOR PART 3 - NOTES TO MARKER
+**You must access the https server or else Google Maps API will not work**: Please go to here https://3.23.48.49/index.html

 # NEW FOR PART 2 - NOTES TO MARKER
 **You must access the https server or else Google Maps API will not work**: Please go to here https://3.23.48.49/index.html